by Jolene Rae Harrington, Media and Communications Director

 But you, oh Savvy Sojourner, know that the journey itself is part of the reward.
 Whether traversing unspoiled country roads or a traffic-free stretch of the Pacific coast on the way to your off-the-beaten-path wedding destination, you're the one slowing down to take in a field of wildflowers, or opening the window to catch the scent of fresh-mown hay on the breeze So give yourself a mental pat on the back for choosing the road less traveled—it will take you to a celebratory setting that's just right for you.

-Come with us while we explore a dozen out-of-the way gems...
+Come with us while we explore three out-of-the way gems...

 Ben Lomond, in the hills northwest of Santa Cruz